Vanishing viscosity and surface tension limits of incompressible viscous surface waves: estimates

-Hence, one needs only to estimate $ \chi S_\n $ for $\chi(z)$ compactly supported and such that $\chi = 1$ in a vicinity of $\partial\Omega$.
+As a consequence of Lemma \ref{propLinfty1}, it suffices to estimate $ S_\n $. {Similarly as in Section \ref{sectionnorm2}, one may need only to estimate $ S_\n $ near $\{z=0\}$}.
 In this step, as in \cite{MasRou12,MasRou}, it is convenient to use a coordinate system where the Laplacian has the simplest expression.
 We shall thus use a normal geodesic coordinate system in the vicinity of $\partial\Omega$.
 Note that this coordinate system has not been used before since it requires more regularity for the boundary: to get an $H^m$ (or $\mathcal{C}^m$) coordinate system, the boundary needs to be $H^{m+1}$ (or $\mathcal{C}^{m+1}$).
-Nevertheless, at this step, this is not a problem since one needs only to estimate a low number of derivatives of the velocity, say $\frac{m}{2}+2$, while the boundary is $H^m$ and $m$ can be as large as needed.
-We shall choose the cut-off function $\chi$ in order to get a well defined coordinate system in the vicinity of $\partial\Omega$.
-For sake of brevity, we consider only the estimates near $\{z=0\}$, and the estimates near $\{z=-b\}$ may follow in the same way and a bit simpler.
+Nevertheless, at this step, this is not a problem since one needs only to estimate a low number of derivatives of the velocity, say ${ }+2$, while the boundary is $H^m$ and $m$ can be as large as needed.
+We shall choose the cut-off function $\chi$ in order to get a well defined coordinate system in the vicinity of {$\{z=0\}$}.

 Define a different parametrization of the vicinity of $\{z=0\}$ by

 where $\n^b= \N^b/ |\N^b|$ is the unit exterior normal with $\N^b=(-\partial_{1}h, - \partial_{2} h, 1)$.
 Note that $\Psi(t, \cdot) $ is a diffeomorphism from $\mathbb{R}^2\times( - \delta, 0)$ to a vicinity of $\partial \Omega(t)$ for some $\delta$ which depends only on $c_{0}$, and for every $t \in [0, T^\es]$ thanks to \eqref{apriori}.
 By this parametrization, the induced Riemannian metric has the block structure \beq g(t,y,z)= \( \). \eeq Hence, the Laplacian in this coordinate system reads: \beq \Delta_{g}f= \partial_{zz}f +\hal \partial_{z} \big( \ln |g| \big) \partial_{z} f + \Delta_{\tilde g} f, \eeq where $|g|$ denotes the determinant of the matrix $g$ and $\Delta_{\tilde{g}}$ is defined by \beq \Delta_{\tilde{g}} f= { 1 \over |\tilde{g}|^{1 \over 2} } \sum_{1 \leq i, \, j \leq 2} \partial_{y^i}\big(\tilde{g}^{ij} |\tilde{g}|^{1 \over 2} \partial_{y^j} f \big). \eeq